readthedocs/readthedocs.org/docs/user/guides/custom-domains.rst

       For a subdomain like ``docs.example.com`` add a CNAME record, and for a root domain like ``example.com`` use an ANAME or ALIAS record.

-By default, we provide a validated SSL certificate for the domain, managed by `Cloudflare <https://www.cloudflare.com/>`_.
+We provide a validated SSL certificate for the domain, managed by `Cloudflare <https://www.cloudflare.com/>`_.
 The SSL certificate issuance should happen within a few minutes, but might take up to one hour.